Master’s Program

 Combined Degree Program (B.S./M.S.)

-Once approved, students apply to the Graduate School for the Accelerated Bachelor/Master’s program, (Not the full degree program) focusing on EHS Master’s degree track they wish to pursue, and will be allowed to start taking graduate-level courses during their Senior year.
+Once approved, students apply to the Graduate School for the Accelerated Bachelor/Master’s program, (Not the full Master’s degree program) focusing on the Master’s degree track they wish to pursue, and will be allowed to start taking graduate-level courses during their Senior year.
 Students must submit approval paperwork for undergraduates to take graduate courses for credit each semester they take a Graduate course (see link below).

 Approval for Undergraduates to Take Courses for Graduate Credit [DocuSign]